ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 : a data structure which supports one or more proof types, such as "inclusion proofs" or "consistency proofs", for Signed Statements as they are Registered to a Transparency Service.
 SCITT supports multiple Verifiable Data Structures and Receipt formats as defined in {{-COMETRE}}, accommodating different Transparency Service implementations.
-May be referenced as an Append-only log, indicating it's immutable nature.
+May be referenced as an Append-only log, indicating its immutable nature.
 {: #mybody}

 # Definition of Transparency